 Negative Test Result: Individuals who become symptomatic but have a negative COVID-19 test results should continue to stay home or in isolation while sick and consult their health care provider about the need for additional testing and when to resume normal activities.

-Positive Test Result: Employees who have tested positive must self-isolate until the Department of Health clears them to return.
+Positive Test Result: Employees who have tested positive must self-isolate until they meet the requirements for isolation as indicated by the CDC.
 They must notify Human Resources immediately and inform their supervisor they will not be reporting to work on campus.
 Supervisors must not disseminate this information to others.